ldarren/pico-ide-github/README.md

-# pico-ide
+# pico-ide-github
-a pico size IDE
+a pico size IDE with slack and github integration

 ## purpose
 - edit pico projects (client and api) with ease